Iran Air: Rise to global prominence

-The Iranian Revolution
+The Islamic Revolution

 As a result of economic sanctions against Iran, Iran Air was unable to expand or replace its fleet.
 The last time Iran Air was delivered brand-new Western aircraft prior to the 2016 lifting of nuclear-related sanctions was in 1994 when it received two Airbus A300-B4s in compensation for the downing of Iran Air Flight 655 by an American cruiser in 1988.

 In 2001, Iran Air purchased six second-hand Airbus A300s from Turkey, but only after two years, all six of them ended up grounded at airports in Tehran, Mashhad and Moscow.
 This caused significant controversy in Iran where officials cited GE engine design flaw and subsequent overheating as the reason for grounding the planes.
 One of these six planes was later confirmed to have returned to service by 2010.

+As a result of the close ties between Iran and Venezuela, Iran Air launched a route from Tehran to Caracas via Damascus in March 2007.
+The airline codeshared with Conviasa on the flight, and the passengers included Iranian tourists and Lebanese Venezuelans.
+The service was costly to operate.
+Iran Air utilised a Boeing 747SP, which consumed large amounts of fuel.
+In addition, the company had to restrict the number of passengers on the flight from Damascus to Caracas, as the high altitude and heat prevented the plane from taking off with a full cabin and fuel tanks.
+Ultimately, Iran Air lost over US$100,000 per flight.
+In October 2007, it handed the route over to Conviasa.

 Prior to the separation of Iran Air Tours from Iran Air in 2011, Russian-made Tupolev Tu-154s formed the backbone of the former's fleet.
 However, several successive disasters involving this plane ultimately led to a 2011 blanket ban on its operations within Iranian airlines, including Iran Air Tours.
 The Tu-154 fleet was gradually replaced with MD-83s over the course of a few months.